3 km

 Arrival by car: Arrival by car | Bergbahnen Flumserberg AG

-To get to the beginning of the Plattis snowshoe trail, we drive to Tannenboden.
+To get to the start of the Plattis snowshoe trail, we drive to Tannenboden.
 From Tannenboden we take the BergJet to Maschgenkamm.
 From there we can take the chairlift to Panüöl.

-Motorway exit Flums/Flumserberg, follow the main road towards Flumserberg Tannenboden.
+Take the highway exit Flums/Flumserberg and follow the main road in the direction of Flumserberg Tannenboden.

 Parking

-After 02:00 to 07:00 there is a night parking ban.
-There are plenty of night parking spaces in the Tannenboden multi-storey car park or in the Tannenheim.
+After 02.00 to 07.00, night parking is prohibited.
+There are plenty of night parking spaces in the Tannenboden parking garage or in Tannenheim.

-The night car park can be used for a fee, but camping is prohibited.
+The night parking lot can be used for a fee, but camping is prohibited.

 Alternative: BikerCamping powered by Aparthotel Edy Bruggmann